MAA-98/gill/README.md

 ## Usage

+**Order is preserved**.

 ```bash
 gill ([-m|--message <text> ...]) [-f|--file <filename> ...] [-l|--line <range> ...] ...
 ```

+### 3 Rules:

+1. Flags are stored until another is given, so arguments can always be stacked after a flag.

-- Use `-l` only after a file flag; it applies to the most recent file.
+2. Use `-l` only after a file flag; it applies to the most recent file.
+File is stored until another is given, so lines are *always* of the last designated file, with the flexibility to insert messages without losing reference to file.

-- **Order is preserved**, and each flag can take multiple arguments.
+3. IMPORTANT: If a line of a file is never inserted, then the whole file is inserted at the position it was designated.

 ### Test Usage